 If you are interested or have further questions, please send an email to Harry Hummels, Professor of Ethics, Organisations and Society, at Maastricht University: email@example.com

 - Technology and Flourishing (Axis Chairs: Fabrizio Maimone, LUMSA University, Italy and Benito Teehanke, De La Salle University, Philippines)

 Stephen Hawking famously warned that “[t]he development of full artificial intelligence could spell the end of the human race.”
 Less extreme views have taken the position that AI can serve people by freeing them from the routine drudgery of many types of work.
 Even in this latter scenario, however, analysts forecast loss of livelihood for large portions of the working population –a definite threat to human flourishing which will need to be addressed.
 Beyond the economic implications, the already growing use of AI and its impact on the workplace raises questions on how human work needs to be reconfigured to preserve and even enhance the positive impacts of work on various dimensions of human flourishing, such as on physical and mental health, on cognitive and emotional development, on social connections, and on moral and spiritual aspects.

-- Mindfulness and Work (Axis Chair: Sophia Town, Fordham University)
+- Wisdom, Transformation, and Flourishing (Axis Chair: Sophia Town, Fordham University)